scrapinghub/python-scrapinghub/docs/quickstart.rst

     }
     ...

-Checkout all the other features in :doc:`client/overview` or in the more detailed :doc:`client/apidocs`.
+Checkout all the other features in :ref:`overview` or in the more detailed :ref:`api-reference`.

 .. _MessagePack: https://en.wikipedia.org/wiki/MessagePack